How to Treat Hemorrhoids: 12 Home Remedies for Hemorrhoid Relief

-Warm water increases blood flow to help shrink swollen veins and is recommended by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDKD) as a treatment for hemorrhoids.
+Warm water is recommended by the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDKD) as a treatment for hemorrhoids.
 To reap its benefits, fill your bathtub or a sitz bath, which fits over the toilet, with four or five inches of water.
 Take a seat in the water with your knees raised to get maximum exposure to the affected area.
-Dissolving a handful of Epsom salts in the tub before you start your soak will help constrict the hemorrhoids even more.
+Dissolving a handful of Epsom salts in the tub before you start your soak will help soothe the hemorrhoids even more.
 These are 22 bathroom mistakes you never knew you made.

 Blood vessels swell up with hemorrhoids, but coldness can shrink them and give major relief.
-Fill a bag with ice, wrap a thin cloth around it, and sit on it for about 20 minutes for hemorrhoid relief, is another suggestion from Harvard Medical School.
+Fill a bag with ice, wrap a thin cloth around it (don’t apply directly to skin), and sit on it for about 20 minutes for hemorrhoid relief, is another suggestion from Harvard Medical School.
 Repeat as necessary, but wait at least ten minutes between each application.